Atagoyama Cave Tombs

 In the center of Sendai city, about 2km south of JR Sendai Station, across the Atago Bridge, on a cliff along the Hirose River, there is an archaeological site dotted with strange caves

-the Atagoyama Yokoanabogun (Atagoyama Yokoanabogun) and are home to the remains of a hydroelectric power plant that was in operation from the Taisho to Showa periods nearby.
-It is a mysterious spot with many "holes."
+the Atagoyama Cave Tombs, and nearby are the remains of a hydroelectric power plant that was in operation from the Taisho to Showa periods."holes"It's a mysterious spot with lots of

 The holes are actually a group of cave tombs built around the 7th or 8th century